 Briefly put, featured snippets are the format in with Google delivers the answer directly on the search results page.

 Well, though, we have a conflict here.
-A lot of website owners and specialists believe, that since the answer to the question appears on the screen immediately – the users are more likely to read it there and hence restrain from clicking on the website.
+A lot of website owners and SEO experts believe, that since the answer to the question appears on the screen immediately, the users are more likely to read it there and hence restrain from clicking on the website.
 Which would mean that featured snippets make you lose your organic traffic.

 However, experience shows, that getting featured snippets benefits your website traffic greatly — by 20 or 30 percent possibly.